- 30 Oct 2024

 Safe Devices Only

-• 1 Minute to read
+- 1 Minute to read

-• PDF
+- PDF

-Just because a device is sanctioned doesn't mean it is safe..
+Just because a device is sanctioned doesn't mean it is safe.

 Every organization strives to protect their organization's crown jewels – its data – from outside threat and exfiltration.
 Computer and mobile endpoints are the conduits to access and make use of this data to get work done and drive business forward.
-Therefore, ensuring that only "safe" endpoints are able to access and store copies of company data is of paramount importance.
+Therefore, ensuring that only safe endpoints are able to access and store copies of company data is of paramount importance.

 However the proliferation of laptops, mobile devices, cloud computing, and hybrid-work have completely overwhelmed most IT, InfoSec, legal, and compliance teams, leaving significant gaps in securely managing access to and storage of these data.

 Jamf provides various security tools to help protect endpoints from threats and ascertain risk.
-When deployed as part of Trusted Access, these tools work in conjuction with Jamf Pro and Jamf Connect to influence the storage and accessibility of data based upon the determined risk level of any given device.
+When deployed as part of Trusted Access, these tools work in conjunction with Jamf Pro and Jamf Connect to influence the storage and accessibility of data based upon the determined risk level of any given device.

 There are two types of protections that Jamf security products provide: